Volunteer

 In order to volunteer, you need to be 18 years or older.
 If you’d like to volunteer for our Transportation Team, you’ll need to be 25 years or older.

-Our volunteers have the opportunity to craft their own schedules – each volunteer chooses the shifts they would like work, based on shift availability.
-Most of our volunteers sign up for a variety of departments and jobs throughout the festival so they can check everything out, but it’s all about you crafting a schedule you’ll enjoy.
-So if driving is your thing, sign up for all Transportation shifts.
-Really into emojis?
-Check out the Social Media Team!
+volunteers sign up for a variety of departments and jobs throughout the festival so they can check everything out, but it’s all about you crafting a schedule you’ll enjoy.

 Absolutely!